 How do organisms evolve to balance multiple potential constraints on their lifetime reproductive success?

-My first area of research endeavor is an attempt to develop a general theory for a fundamental question in biology: how do organisms evolve to maximize their reproduction in the face of multiple possible “limiting factors” in the environment?
+I continue to work to develop a general theory for a fundamental question in biology: how do organisms evolve to maximize their reproduction in the face of multiple possible “limiting factors” in the environment?

 Darwin tells us that natural selection acts to favor traits that maximize an individual’s reproductive success (or inclusive fitness).
 But, as we all know, the environment in which an organism lives provides all sorts of challenges to achieving high levels of reproductive success: organisms have to contend with the problems of finding food; dealing with aggressive competitors; with predators, parasites, and pathogens; with harsh abiotic conditions; or with securing the services of key mutualists.
 The field of ecology is all about these “constraints” that organisms face.

 In general, we can assume that organisms can improve their own ability to cope with a particular constraint by investing resources in ways that reduce the impact of that constraint.
 So, if an organism lives in an environment in which predators are an important source of mortality, the organism can invest in anti-predator defenses (chemical, physical, behavioral, etc.).
 But, we expect there to be trade-offs.
 So, by investing more in ‘solving’ constraint A (say, increasing investment in anti-predator defenses), our focal organism may have less resources remaining to invest in ‘solving’ constraint B (say, the ability to compete with other organisms that are consuming the same key resources).
 So, in general, the organism must do the best it can to balance the competing needs to invest in solutions to its various constraints.